saferpay/jsonapi/texts/ContainerDictionary.md

 	</span>
 </td>
 <td class="col-sm-8">
 	<div style="padding-bottom: 10px">Number of days this card is to be stored within Saferpay.
-If not filled, the standard lifetime will be used.</div>
+If not filled, the default lifetime will be used.</div>
 	<i class="small text-muted">
 Range: inclusive between 1 and 1600<br />
 				    <span>Example: <code>1000</code></span>